I was in rapid fire communication with my editor Yolande McLean this morning.

 Mozart is considered one of the greatest masters of music.
 It was said that he was so full of ideas, so imaginative, that he couldn’t stop creating.
 It was as if his creations were channeled through him.

-The Emperor Joseph II complained famously about Mozart’s The Marriage of Figaro that there were “too many notes”.
+The Emperor Joseph II of Austria complained famously about Mozart’s The Marriage of Figaro that there were “too many notes”.
 Well, he was so imaginative that he couldn’t turn it off, and perhaps his music was intense but he made every note count.

 Likewise, we need to make every brushstroke count.
 The problem with too many brushstrokes is that you end up with a mushy, ambivalent, overworked and overwrought painting.